 2023 Prichard Lecture featuring Sociologist, Author Eric Klinenberg

-Renowned sociologist and bestselling author Eric Klinenberg joins us for a discussion of the importance of social infrasructure in fostering the community connections that fortify civic life for our 2023 Prichard Lecture, dedicated this year to mark the 25th anniversary of the William T. Young Library.
+Renowned sociologist and bestselling author Eric Klinenberg joins us for a discussion of the importance of social infrastructure in fostering the community connections that fortify civic life for our 2023 Prichard Lecture, dedicated this year to mark the 25th anniversary of the William T. Young Library.

-Drawing on research from his book Palaces for the People: How Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life, Klinenberg shows that the future of cities and democratic societies rests not only on shared values, but on social infrastructure: the libraries, parks, and civic organizations where crucial connections are formed.
+Drawing on research from his book Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life, Klinenberg shows that the future of cities and democratic societies rests not only on shared values, but on social infrastructure: the libraries, parks, and civic organizations where crucial connections are formed.

+A catered reception and book signing will be held on the First Floor of the Young Library directly following the lecture.
 This event is free and open to the public.
 RSVPs are required.